 \section{Discussion}

-The results of this investigation demonstrate that an economically viable microgrid design can be achieved through a strategically balanced optimization approach, ensuring high reliability, efficiency, and emission control without disproportionate cost increases.
+The results of this investigation demonstrate that an economically viable MG design can be achieved through a strategically balanced optimization approach, ensuring high reliability, efficiency, and emission control without disproportionate cost increases.
 The proposed approach provides a pragmatic and scalable design methodology for sustainable and economically viable MG operations, and serves as a benchmark for policymakers and energy planners.
-Although the optimization findings reveal significant technical and financial benefits, several practical aspects of the implementation require additional examination.
+Although the optimization findings reveal significant technical and financial benefits, several practical aspects of the implementation require further attention.

+The optimization results reveal that the proposed configuration achieves complete reliability without diesel generation.
+This outcome raises important practical considerations regarding the role of battery storage, system resilience during prolonged outages, and long-term economic viability.

-\subsection{Exclusion of DGs and the Role of Large BESS}
+\subsection{Exclusion of DGs and the role of large BESS}

-A crucial strategic decision in this study involves opting for a substantial BESS instead of DGs to guarantee complete reliability in the suggested microgrid setup.
+A crucial strategic decision in this study involves opting for a substantial BESS instead of DGs to guarantee complete reliability in the suggested MG setup.
 Although BESS provide substantial environmental and operational benefits by eliminating fossil fuel dependency, the findings indicate that high BESS capacity introduces trade-offs in terms of cost, flexibility, and long-term operational resilience during grid outages.

-\subsubsection{Operational Response Time}
+\subsubsection{Operational response time}

 DGs provide rapid response capabilities, particularly in high-load demand scenarios, where immediate power availability is critical.
 DGs can achieve full power output within seconds, rendering them suitable for managing sudden load surges and transient events.
 In contrast, battery storage systems rely on inverter-based power electronics, which may introduce minor delays in the response time, particularly under high-power ramping conditions.